 Building AI agents sounds fun until you actually build one.
-Then a different set of problems shows up — ones nobody wrote a blog post about yet.
+Then a different set of problems shows up — ones nobody writes about.

 The self-improvement problem